apify/apify-cli/README.md

 apify run
 ```

-Now it's the time for you to develop.
+Now it's the time for you to develop the logic (or magic?) of your act.

-###  3) Login using your Apify account
+### Login using your Apify account

 Before you can interact with the Apify cloud, you need to [create an Apify account](https://my.apify.com/)
 and login